0dot0repeating/dakka/README.md

 - **Ancient Aliens (`dakka_aaliens.wad`):** This adds the gibbed marine and dead lost soul to the score system since Ancient Aliens replaces them with custom enemies, and adjusts their score values upwards to match their increased danger.

+    - **ZDoom support (`dakka_aaliens_zdoom.wad`):** If you're using ZDoom, you need this so that the custom aliens give you points when they die.
+Load this instead of `dakka_aaliens.wad`.
+You still need `dakka_zdoom.wad`.

 - **Scythe 2 (`dakka_scythe2.wad`):** This boosts the score values of the Nazi and Commander Keen actors dramatically, as they're replaced with evil marines and afrits respectively, and are much more dangerous than their replacements.

+    - **ZDoom support (`dakka_scythe2_zdoom.wad`):** If you're using ZDoom, you need this for the custom monsters to work properly.
+Load this instead of `dakka_scythe2.wad`.
+You still need `dakka_zdoom.wad`.

 - **Colourful Hell (`dakka_colorfulhell.wad`):** This adds the Colourful Hell enemies to the score system, so that loading Dakka and Colourful Hell together doesn't result in every map giving you score rewards every 5000 points.

     This compatibility patch is completely unnecessary in GZDoom.
+It has no ZDoom equivalent, because Colourful Hell doesn't work in ZDoom.

 To use any of these addons, download them from the `addons/` directory (use the